kynanvwright/rule-post/README.md

 - Align flutter with backend, so that buttons are greyed out or hidden if user is not permitted to use them (use custom claims)
 - In navigation pane, allow final RC response to be labelled 'interpretation' or 'amendment'
 - Add subheaders to navigation pane for rounds
+- Add symbols with colour-coding for colour-blind folks

 ### 📧 Notifications & Alerts
 - Add (toggleable) email alerts to users for when: